 Different Types of EPS

 Basic versus diluted aren’t the only types of EPS calculations that you should consider.
-Responsible traders also take into account the variations on the EPS based on different time periods.
+If you want a real gold star, look at EPS based on different time periods.

-The trailing EPS, the current EPS, and the forward EPS are all different calculations which can allow potential investors to consider the past, present, and future in their research.
-Let’s take a deeper dive here.
+The trailing EPS, current EPS, and forward EPS are all different calculations that help you to consider the past, present, and future in your research.

-Examining a company’s past can be a good indication of what the future may hold.
-The trailing EPS is a company’s EPS from a time period that has already passed.
+This is a company’s EPS calculated based on a time period that’s already passed.
 Usually, it’s most relevant to look at the most recent year on the books.